 If you’re new to association business meetings, the idea of submitting motions may be intimidating.
-The following frequently asked questions, based on Robert’s Rules of Order Newly Revised, will help demystify the process.
+The following frequently asked questions, based on Robert’s Rules of Order Newly Revised and ACNM bylaws will help demystify the process.

 What is a motion?

-A motion is a formal proposal by a member, made in a meeting, that the College take a certain action.
-The proposed action may be substantive (i.e., ACNM should support a single-payer health system or conduct a specific research project), or it may simply express a certain view (i.e., all women should have access to nitrous oxide in labor).
+A motion is a formal proposal by a member, made in a meeting, upon which the College takes a certain action.
+The proposed action may be substantive (eg, ACNM should support a single-payer health system or conduct a specific research project), or it may simply express a certain view (eg, all women should have access to nitrous oxide in labor).
 Motions can also be made in response to written or oral reports by the College leadership.

 How do you bring a motion to the ACNM business meeting?